-The College has designated the Title IX Coordinator, Deputy Title IX Coordinators, and Director of Prevention and Education with oversight of providing education, prevention and training programs as required by Title IX, Clery and VAWA, and Massachusetts state law.
+The College has designated the Title IX Coordinator and Deputy Title IX Coordinator with oversight of providing education, prevention and training programs as required by Title IX, Clery and VAWA, and Massachusetts state law.

-Resources are also available through the Campus Safety & Wellbeing website.
+Resources are also available through the Campus Safety and Wellbeing website.
 The website offers safety information including: locations of blue light call boxes, transportation services, programs and workshops on sexual assault prevention, and general safety tips.

-Training on bystander intervention, sex discrimination and sex-based harassment (including sexual assault, dating violence, domestic violence, and stalking), and College policies and procedures is offered to employees and RAs.
+Training on bystander intervention, sex discrimination and sex-based harassment (including sexual assault, dating violence, domestic violence, and stalking), and

+College policies and procedures is offered to employees and Resident Advisors.
 The College is committed to maintaining an education and employment environment free from harassment and discrimination and offers regular and ongoing education and awareness programs.